zacharydhamilton/realtime-datawarehousing/README.md

     - An S3 bucket in which the Delta Lake Sink Connector can stage data (this is explained in the link below).
     - Please review and walk through the following documentation to verify the appropriate setup within AWS and Databricks.
         - [Set Up Databricks Delta Lake](https://docs.confluent.io/cloud/current/connectors/cc-databricks-delta-lake-sink/databricks-aws-setup.html).
+- Imply
+    - Imply Polaris account, which can be signed up for [here](https://signup.imply.io/get-started).

 ***